EcoJulia/Phylo.jl/docs/src/index.md

 they will both be adapted as appropriate until both are functioning as required (though they are currently working together reasonably successfully).

-However, it can also read newick trees is a very hacky way:
+However, it can also read newick trees:

 ```julia
 julia> using Phylo